andrei1058/docs/docs/BedWars1058/configuration/upgrades.md

   - separator-name5,1,2,3 #Add multiple numbers separated by comma to put the element in multiple slots.

 ```
-For a list of materials, sounds, and potions, check the [resources page](https://wiki.andrei1058.dev/docs/BedWars1058/resources)
 ---
 ### Upgrade Element
-Upgrade elements are the most important thing.
-They define what an upgrade does.
+Upgrade elements are the most important as they define what an upgrade does.
-Upgrade  sections are identified with `upgrade-` + name.
+Upgrade sections are identified with `upgrade-<name>`.
 Example: `upgrade-enchant-1`.
-Required attributes:
+Within 1 upgrade path you can add multiple tiers, theirs can be added by adding a new element with `tier-x` and replacing `x` with the correct number.
+It requires the following attributes:
 ```yaml
 upgrade-enchant-1:
   # Even if your upgrade element does not have tiers, or better, it has a single tier